Yldrmceyy/Front/03_WEEK03/MediumCloneCurrent/README.md

 # Medium Clone
-This project is an attempt to clone the Medium website using Bootstrap 5.
+This project aims to replicate the current homepage design of the Medium website using Bootstrap 5.
 #
 ![Example Screenshot](./medium-current.jpg)